 Saigon Ranger Museum

 The Saigon Ranger Museum is located in a three-story house built in 1963 on Tran Quang Khai Street.
-During wartime, this location was the place to carry out secret missions of the Saigon rangers such as meetings; exchanging letters and documents; and providing gold coins to the war zone, under the management of Mr. Tran Van Lai (also known as Nam Lai).
-The museum has been operating since December 24, 2019, with an area of more than 100 m2, displaying more than 300 artifacts of special forces soldiers, including daily living items, transportation vehicles of liaison soldiers, weapons used in major battles, tunnel systems and military maps – clearly describing secret tunnels, bunkers and US military bases in the city, tools for communication, printing press to distribute leaflets… The house’s original architecture has been preserved, and most of the items are still intact.
-In addition, visitors can watch short films and images of some raids on the enemy by Saigon ranger force.
+During the war, this location was used to carry out secret missions by the Saigon Rangers, including meetings, letter and document exchanges, and the delivery of gold coins to the war zone, under the supervision of Mr. Tran Van Lai (also known as Nam Lai).
+The museum has been operating since December 24, 2019, with an area of more than 100 m², displaying more than 300 artifacts of special forces soldiers, including daily living items, vehicles of liaison soldiers, weapons used in major battles, tunnel systems and military maps – clearly describing secret tunnels, bunkers and US military bases in the city, tools for communication, printing press to distribute leaflets… The house’s original architecture has been preserved, and most of the items are still intact.
+In addition, visitors can watch short films and images of some raids on the enemy by the Saigon Ranger Force.

 - Address: 145 Tran Quang Khai Street, Tan Dinh Ward.